 8. Make a note for the next piano practice session

 The bottom line for practicing is to be well organized and structured with clear goals, while making sure you make small steps and internalize each step firmly before moving on.
-Doing it with a set amount of limited time and with concentration, is the key to success!
+Doing it with a limited amount of time and with concentration, is the key to success!

-If you didn’t hit your goal then consider following:
+If you didn’t hit your goal then consider the following:

 It’s okay to practice the same material over a few sessions, and sometimes it’s necessary.
 Even then, set a different goal each time.

-At Skoove, we emphasize the importance of effective learning and practicing, and you’ll find that each lesson is already well structured for you.
-Combined with tips in this blogpost, you’ll accelerate your progress on playing the piano.
-Try it out!
+At Skoove, we emphasize the importance of effective learning and practicing, and you’ll find that each lesson is already well-structured for you.
+Combined with tips in this blog post, you’ll accelerate your progress on playing the piano.